Django Unchained: Proposed miniseries

 Tarantino has said in an interview that he has 90 minutes of unused material and considered re-editing Django Unchained into a four-hour, four-night cable miniseries.
 Tarantino said that breaking the story into four parts would be more satisfying to audiences than a four-hour movie: "... it wouldn't be an endurance test.
 It would be a miniseries.
 And people love those."

-Cancelled crossover sequel
+Potential crossover sequel

 Tarantino's first attempt at a Django Unchained sequel was with the unpublished paperback novel titled Django in White Hell.
 However, after Tarantino decided that the tone of the developing story did not fit with the character's morals, he began re-writing it as an original screenplay which later became the director's follow-up film, The Hateful Eight.

 In June 2019, Tarantino had picked Jerrod Carmichael to co-write a film adaptation based on the Django/Zorro crossover comic book series.
 Tarantino and Jamie Foxx have both expressed interest in having Antonio Banderas reprise his role as Zorro from The Mask of Zorro (1998) and The Legend of Zorro (2005) in the film in addition to Foxx himself reprising his role as Django.
 In a 2022 interview with GQ, Carmichael revealed that the film had been canceled.
+In April 2026, the film reentered development with Brian Helgeland writing the screenplay.